 A first year law student may apply for a summer associate position by submitting his or her resume, transcript and a writing sample to the recruiting chair(s) or recruiting coordinator any time after December 1 of his or her first semester of law school.

 Does the firm allow summer associates to split their summer with other firms?

-The firm allows summer associates to split their summer with other firms, however at the Oklahoma City office, we request a minimum six week commitment to our summer program in the first half of the summer.
-The Tulsa office requests a minimum six week commitment for the second half of the summer.
+The firm allows summer associates to split their summer with other firms, however at the Oklahoma City and Tulsa offices, we request a minimum six week commitment to our summer program in the first half of the summer.

 Do law students need to have well-defined interests in particular areas of law before they begin the Summer Associate Program?

 Our summer program is very flexible, and we encourage summer associates to try out as many practice areas as possible so they can find one that suits them.

 Can I participate in the Summer Associate Program at one Crowe & Dunlevy office and later join a different office for full-time employment?